THE LOVING WARRIOR

-Popcatapetl repeatedly erupted many centuries before European invasions.
-Those large eruptions produced giant mudflows that even buried entire pyramids and complete Azteque settlements and destroyed at least three major cones.
-Up till today, it is Mexico‘s most active volcano.
-After almost 50 years of dormancy, „Popo“ came back to life in 1994 and has since then been producing powerful explosions at irregular intervals.
+Popcatapetl and its twin sister Iztaccíhuatl repeatedly erupted over the course of the centuries.
+After almost 50 years of dormancy, „Popo“ came back to life in 1994 and has since then been producing explosions at irregular intervals.

 Old myths surround the twins.
-I like the one rendered by ancient Náhuas – a tragic love story.
-It comes from an oral tradition with many versions, told along with poems and songs.
+The ancient Náhuas rendered one – a tragic love story.
+It stemmed from an oral tradition with many versions, told along with poems and songs.

-I took the photographs with two identical analogue cameras and lenses from the 70s and used films, where the durability had expired over 20 years ago.
+These photographs I took with two identical analog cameras and lenses from the 70s and used films, where the durability had expired over 20 years ago.
 The slight damage of the pictures stemming from this equipment is fully intended.

-The pictures are framed and printed on matte Hahnemühlen Photo Rag Fine Art photo paper, which is slightly uneven and slightly tinted.
+The pictures are framed and printed on slightly uneven and slightly tinted matte photo paper.

 For the story of „The Loving Warrior“ see below